 - The Queensland Biomedical launchpad will take a group of biomedical enterprises through an intensive program of mentoring on developing, validating and implementing their ideas.

-- A biomedical voucher program will provide national and international biomedical companies access to Queensland's biomedical infrastructure and capabilities.
+- The biomedical voucher program is providing national and international biomedical companies access to Queensland's biomedical infrastructure and capabilities.

 - A program of business-to-business collaboration and information sharing initiatives will help connect biomedical enterprises with the skills and knowledge they need to grow.